cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 # 1 JCache Client Plugin
 <img width="128" alt="Screenshot 2024-06-11 at 16 14 16" src="https://github.com/cern-eos/xrootd/assets/2655845/5915ac77-675d-4b5e-a3fc-9cce2f9f1955">

-This XRootD Client Plugin provides a client side read cache.
+This XRootD Client Plugin provides a client side read cache, which is implemented as a journal.

-There are two ways of caching, which can be configured individually:
-1. **Read Journal Cache** (journalling)
-2. ~~Vector Read Cache~~ (vector read responses are stored in binary blobs)

-> [!IMPORTANT]
-> Only the default *Read Journal Cache* is really useful.

 # Plug-in Configuration
 To enable the plugin create a configuration file e.g. in the default machine wide location */etc/xrootd/client.plugin.d/jcache.conf* or enable in a one-liner using an environment variable: